Back to prior page

 Above from L-to-R are heroine Lois January, Tim McCoy wearing his Mexican disguise, and baddie Ted Adams in McCoy's BORDER CABELLERO (Puritan, 1936).

 Above is a sepia duotone lobby card from the Film Classics re-release of COURAGE OF THE WEST (Universal, 1937).
-An unknown player has the drop on Lois January and star Bob Baker.
+Holding his sixgun on Lois and Bob is prolific heavy Harry Woods.

 (Courtesy of Donn & Nancy Moyer)